chuot/rdio-scanner/docs/faq.md

 A: First, don't use the update.js script, it won't work since the server portion of version 6 as been completely rewritten in GO.
 Simply unzip the archive that contains the Rdio Scanner executable and its PDF document to a new folder, then copy the database.sqlite from version 5 to the new folder that contains version 6 and make sure to rename it to _rdio-scanner.db_.

+**Q: The web app keeps displaying a dialog telling me that a new version is available**

+A: Force a refresh of the web application from the browser (usually with ctrl-shift-r) to resolve the issue.
+Alternatively, you can click on the icon just to the left of the URL address and select website settings, then clear all website data.

 \pagebreak{}